Course-Based Dual Credit

 Graduating students within 15 credits of an AA degree may access “after-exit” funding to complete the summer Running Start courses required for the degree up to 15 credits.
 Non-graduating students who have met their Running Start enrollment limits may take up to 10 credits through “after-exit” funding.
 More information on summer Running Start will be provided in a forthcoming bulletin.

-College in the High School (CHS)
+College in the High School (CiHS)

 College in the High School courses are college-level courses taught by high school teachers in the high school and available in 9th through 12th grade.
 Colleges partner with high schools to approve teachers and ensure course content, outcomes, and rigor are comparable to those of the corresponding college course.
 Students have the option of earning college credit while completing these courses or taking them for high school credit only.
-Pursuant to SSB 5048 and beginning in the 2023-24 school year, all public school students enrolling in CHS for postsecondary credit through approved public colleges or universities may do so at no cost.
+Pursuant to SSB 5048 and beginning in the 2023-24 school year, all public school students enrolling in CiHS for postsecondary credit through approved public colleges or universities may do so at no cost.

 - College in the High School Program Details